 asking the court to order the landlord to do the work

 Ask the court what the fees are before you submit your claim if you're not sure.

 You may have to wait a long time for a hearing.

 It’s important to go to the hearing.
 You might lose if you do not attend.

 If you have a solicitor or adviser, they can represent you.

 What the court can decide

 The court can order your landlord to:

-- carry out the specified work by a certain date
+fix the problem by a certain date